 Over 9 billion mobile connections worldwide and counting.
-We're currently living in the world where us people got knocked off our perch in the human vs machine superiority stakes.
+We're currently living in the world where the number of mobile phones on the planet is growing five times faster than the number of people.

 Every year our smartphones become more advanced power houses infused with intelligence like never before.
 With companies releasing dozens of new phones per year to match any usability needs, smartphones become irreplaceable.

 Messaging, mobile gaming, video views, music, shopping on the go, health and dating apps - anything you can imagine is available just one phone unlock away.
 Our days consist of constant alerts and notifications bombardment - memes you're tagged in, suggested videos that you just keep watching and everything in between.
 It’s easy to forget there’s a world outside this bubble and all these ultra smart connections and comfort comes at a price.
 Would it be a ££££ price tag you're about to pay for the latest phone, your well-being or price that our planet is paying to enable us with this luxury item.